The COVID-19 outbreak has amounted huge pressures on many organisations. Gulbenkian Foundation found themselves as one of those organisations.

 Businesses have implemented remote working in their contingency plan across the globe

-Government leaders from countries around the world have strongly advised people to work from home.
+Government leaders from countries around the world advise people to work from home.
+That is, for those who have the option.

 Hence why, implementing a remote working strategy, where possible, is important now more than ever.